splunk/splunk-operator/docs/AppFramework.md

 * Remote Source of Apps: Define the remote location including the bucket(s) and path for each bucket
 * Destination of Apps: Define where the Apps need to be installed (in other words, which Custom resources need to be configured)
-* Scope of Apps: Define if the Apps need to be installed locally (such as Standalone, Monitoring Console and License Master) or cluster-wide (such as Indexer cluster, Search Head Cluster)
+* Scope of Apps: Define if the Apps need to be installed locally (such as Standalone, Monitoring Console and License Manager) or cluster-wide (such as Indexer cluster, Search Head Cluster)

 Here is a typical App framework configuration in a Custom resource definition: